Aksaray: Classical period

 The town of Garsaura was renamed Archelaïs by Archelaus of Cappadocia, the last Cappadocian king.
 In Roman times, the town was known as Colonia and became a bishropric.

 Of its bishops, Euphrasius was at the First Council of Nicaea in 325; Bosporus (who is mentioned in the correspondence of Basil the Great and Gregory of Nazianzus) at the First Council of Constantinople in 381; Daniel at the Council of Ephesus in 431; Aristomachus (who was also a signatory of the letter of the bishops of the Roman province of Cappadocia Tertia, to which Colonia belonged, to Byzantine Emperor Leo I the Thracian about the killing of Proterius of Alexandria in 458) at the Council of Chalcedon in 451; Alexander at a council in Constantinople called by Patriarch Menas of Constantinople in 536; and Conon at the Trullan Council of 692.
 No longer a residential bishopric, Colonia in Cappadocia is today listed by the Catholic Church as a titular see.
 Colonia is also a titular Turkish metropolis of the Ecumenical Patriarchate of Constantinople.

 Middle Ages

 Kizil Kilise (“Red Church”), formerly known as St. Spyridon Church near Güzelyurt.

 During Byzantine times, the town was known as Koloneia (Κολώνεια) was an important military center, holding an imperial aplekton.

 At some point between 1081 and 1084, the town was part of the domain of Suleiman ibn Qutalmish according to Ibn al-Athīr.
 This would later become the Sultanate of Rum and the Sultans founded and left important landmarks in and around the town.
 Its name also changed over time to Taksará and Aksará, which is a rendering of Garsáoura.
-The Moroccan traveller Ibn Battuta. who visited the region in the 14th century, was impressed by the class of Muslim traders that had emerged in Aksaray and noted the urban centre as "a beautiful city, surrounded by waterways and gardens, with a water supply coming right to the houses of the city."
+The Moroccan traveller Ibn Battuta, who visited the region in the 14th century, was impressed by the class of Muslim traders that had emerged in Aksaray and noted the urban centre as "a beautiful city, surrounded by waterways and gardens, with a water supply coming right to the houses of the city."
+The city was raided by the Mongols in 1277 and they killed or enslaved 6,000 of its residents.